 The "Risk Free" rate, or safe rate, is a rate of return that an investor would receive when there is no risk of default.
-Typically the rate of return on U.S. Treasury Bonds is used as a "Risk Free" rate.
-For the purpose of this valuation we have used a normalized 20 year Treasury Bond rate of 4.00%.
+Typically, the rate of return on U.S. Treasury Bonds is used as a "Risk Free" rate.
+For the purpose of this valuation we have used a normalized 20-year Treasury Bond rate of 3.5% provided by the Duff & Phelps Cost of Capital Navigator.